carlosallende/jsearch/README.md

 # jsearch
-A bash tool for searching text pdfs
+A bash tool for searching text in pdfs

 1. to add files copy them to the folder pdfs and execute